Updated June 2025

 If you are going to be travelling soon and you’re worried about problems with your eVisa, this guidance may help.

-A Home Office eVisa passenger helpline will be available from 9am GMT on 31 December 2024 on 0800 876 6921.
-It will be available 24 hours a day.
+A Home Office eVisa passenger helpline is available on 0800 876 6921.
 Calls are free of charge.

 More information